nikvdp/searxng-ai-kit/README.cli.md

-# SearXNG Kit
+# SearXNG AI Kit

-**Privacy-respecting search for your terminal, code, and AI assistants**
+**AI-powered search for your terminal, code, and AI assistants**

-A command-line interface, Python library, and MCP server for the SearXNG privacy-respecting metasearch engine.
-Search the web from your terminal, integrate into Python projects, or connect AI assistants with support for 180+ search engines.
+An AI-enhanced command-line interface, Python library, and MCP server for the SearXNG privacy-respecting metasearch engine.
+Research topics with AI assistance, search the web from your terminal, integrate into Python projects, or connect AI assistants with support for 180+ search engines.

 ## Features

-🔍 **CLI tool** - Search from your terminal using SearXNG's 180+ search engines
+🔍 **CLI tool** - Search from your terminal with AI-enhanced research capabilities
+🤖 **AI chat** - Ask questions and get comprehensive research using 180+ search engines
-🐍 **Python library** - Programmatic search and URL content retrieval
+🐍 **Python library** - Programmatic search and AI-powered content retrieval
-🔌 **MCP server** - AI assistant integration with stdio and HTTP modes
+🔌 **MCP server** - AI assistant integration with advanced research tools
 📦 **Standalone binaries** - Pre-built executables for Linux, Windows, and macOS

 ## Installation